How to Sell More C-Store Snacks

 - Create an inviting atmosphere.
 Convenience store products don’t have to look like your typical packaged snacks.
 Select one area of your store, if not your whole space, and redesign it to be welcoming and fun.
 Merchandise with attention to detail.
-You could invest in a popcorn machine with a cart for a nostalgic look, and display gourmet popcorn in baskets or brightly colored boxes.
+You could invest in a ReadyPop Self Dispensing Popcorn Machine for freshly popped popcorn, or display gourmet popcorn in baskets or brightly colored boxes using bulk gourmet popcorn.

 - Offer promotions.
 Whether it’s a loyalty program for regulars or simply offering a free sample of fudge with a popcorn purchase, people love deals and promotions.
 Specials can also often increase the sale by enticing customers to purchase additional items for the discount.